silanthro/stores-client/content/docs/quickstarts/langgraph.md

 # Use Stores with LangGraph Agent

-In this tutorial, we will be creating a simple agent that can get the top posts on Hacker News.
-While LangGraph agents can generate text, they need [additional tools](https://python.langchain.com/docs/tutorials/agents/#create-the-agent) to perform actions like fetching data from Hacker News.
+In this quickstart, we will be creating a simple agent that can get the top posts on Hacker News.
+While LangGraph agents can generate text, they need [additional tools](https://python.langchain.com/docs/quickstarts/agents/#create-the-agent) to perform actions like fetching data from Hacker News.
 Using Stores, we will add tools for querying the Hacker News API.

 ## Hacker News agent